Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 Impact: Customer support centers reported a 30 % reduction in ticket volume and a 15 % increase in customer satisfaction scores.

-2.5 Compliance and Security Emerging Technologies & Automation
+2.5 Compliance and Security Emerging Technologies and Automation

 AI automates risk assessment: